MKilani/Coptic_Orthographic_Profiles/README.md

 ### Installing

-Each orthographic profile is provided as a self-standing python file containing a standrd python method.
+Each orthographic profile is provided as a standalone python file containing a standrd python method.
 Just add it to your project and import the method as usual.

 ## Running the tests